SAWARATSUKI/KawaiiLogos/README_EN.md

 ## Licenses and notes for each logo

 This section is a license that applies to each logo.
 In addition to the above, please use the logos in accordance with the following licenses.

 ### Response Codes

 > Response codes such as 404 NotFound, 403 Forbidden, 503 Service Unavailable, etc.
-You can use these response codes on monetized websites.
+> You can use these response codes on monetized websites.

 ### Kotlin

 > This logo is not officially endorsed by the Kotlin Foundation.
-(But it has been officially verified.)
+> (But it has been officially verified.)

+### GitHub

+> This logo has not been officially approved by GitHub.
+> (However, GitHub Japan has received and confirmed the notification regarding its publication.)

 ## Acknowledgements